 The score needed to satisfy the SCU Core Second Language Requirement depends on the language and your major.

-- Business, Math & Natural Science majors must achieve an average score (across the 4 skill sections) of at least “Novice High” level on the ACTFL scale, with a specific score of at least “Novice High” on the speaking section in order to satisfy the Core Second Language Requirement.
+- Business, Math & Natural Science majors must achieve an average score (across the 4 skill sections) of at least “Intermediate Low” level on the ACTFL scale, with a specific score of at least “Intermediate Low” on the speaking section in order to satisfy the Core Second Language Requirement.

-- Students of all other majors and undeclared students testing in these languages must achieve an average score (across the 4 skill sections) of at least “Intermediate Low” level on the ACTFL scale, with a specific score of at least “Intermediate Low” on the speaking section in order to satisfy the Core Second Language Requirement.
+- Students of all other majors and undeclared students testing in these languages must achieve an average score (across the 4 skill sections) of at least “Intermediate Mid” level on the ACTFL scale, with a specific score of at least “Intermediate Mid” on the speaking section in order to satisfy the Core Second Language Requirement.

 You should receive your test results within two weeks of the test completion.
 If you don't receive your results, please contact Prof. Maria Bauluz, Coordinator of the Proficiency Test Program in the Department of Modern Languages and Literatures